Nisugi/two-face/docs/RESIZE_ALGORITHM.md

 For each row from 0 to max_row:

-1. **Find UNPROCESSED windows occupying this row**
+1. **Find windows occupying this row**
    - A window occupies row `R` if: `window.row <= R < window.row + window.rows`
-   - Skip windows that already have deltas recorded in `width_deltas` map
-   - Only unprocessed windows are considered
+   - Windows already applied still participate in proportional calculation; their deltas are discarded later if already applied

 2. **Calculate total scalable width**
-   - Sum the widths of unprocessed non-static windows at this row
+   - Sum the *baseline* widths of all non-static windows at this row (baseline snapshot prevents feedback from earlier rows)
    - Skip `static_both` windows (they don't resize horizontally)

 3. **Distribute width_delta proportionally**
-   - For each unprocessed non-static window:
+   - For each non-static window:
-     - `proportion = window.cols / total_scalable_width`
+     - `proportion = baseline_cols / total_scalable_width`
      - `delta = floor(proportion * width_delta)`
-     - Record delta in `width_deltas` map
+     - Record delta for this row
    - For static windows: record delta of 0

 4. **First encounter wins**
-   - Each window's delta is recorded the FIRST time it's encountered at any row
+   - Each window's delta is applied the FIRST time it's encountered at any row
-   - Subsequent rows skip the window entirely (not in the windows list)
+   - Subsequent rows still see the window in proportional math, but their assigned deltas are discarded if the window is already applied

 5. **Leftover distribution** (VellumFE-compatible)
-   - After proportional distribution, calculate leftover: `leftover = width_delta - sum(all_deltas)`
+   - After proportional distribution **within the row**, calculate leftover: `leftover = width_delta - sum(all_deltas_for_row)`
-   - Distribute leftover columns one-by-one to first windows (sorted left to right)
+   - Distribute leftover columns one-by-one to first windows (sorted left to right) in this row only
-   - This ensures the full delta is distributed and windows fill entire terminal width
+   - Skip static windows for leftovers

 #### Step 2: Apply Width Deltas with Row-by-Row Cascading